supernova4869/s_mmpbsa/README.md

-# super_mmpbsa
+# s_mmpbsa
-super_mmpbsa: Supernova's tool of binding free energy calculation for Gromacs trajectory, using molecular mechanics Poisson-Boltzmann surface area (MM/PB-SA) method.
+s_mmpbsa: Supernova's tool of binding free energy calculation for Gromacs trajectory, using molecular mechanics Poisson-Boltzmann surface area (MM/PB-SA) method.

-The super_mmpbsa program can be freely used for both academic and commerical purposes.
+The s_mmpbsa program can be freely used for both academic and commerical purposes.

 ## Introduction

-MM/PB-SA method is the most popular method to calculate binding free energy, especially for biological systems.
+MM/PB-SA method is the most popular method to rapidly calculate binding free energy, especially for biological systems.
 However, as a widely-used MD program, Gromacs has not officially support MM/PB-SA calculation.
-Although there have been numerous programs that can calculate binding free energy with GROMACS trajectory, all of them have some limitations at different aspects, for example: (1) Difficult to use and install (2) Not support newer version of Gromacs (3) Too slow (4) Not cross-platform.
-Instead, super_mmpbsa provides a convinent interface (like [Multiwfn](http://sobereva.com/multiwfn/)) to calculate binding free energy for GROMACS trajectory.
+Although there have been numerous programs that can calculate binding free energy with GROMACS trajectory, most of them have some limitations at different aspects, for example: (1) Difficult to use and install (2) Lack of support for new version of Gromacs (3) Too slow (4) Not cross-platform.
+Instead, s_mmpbsa provides a convinent interface (like [Multiwfn](http://sobereva.com/multiwfn/)) to calculate binding free energy for GROMACS trajectory.

-## Features of super_mmpbsa
+## Features of s_mmpbsa

 - Open source and freely available.
-- No need for preparing running environment, only needs Gromacs program on linux system.
-(In contrast to other programs such as gmx_MMPBSA.py, super_mmpbsa is developed with Rust).
+- No need for preparing running environment (e.g., for Python), only needs Gromacs program when running on linux system.
+(In contrast to other programs such as gmx_MMPBSA.py, s_mmpbsa is developed with Rust).
 - Interactive operation, no need to write parameter files.
-Also, user can write shell script to invoke super_mmpbsa for batch use.
+Also, user can write shell script to invoke s_mmpbsa for batch use.
 - Very fast.
 Due to the efficency of rust program.
 - Considers electric screening effect, as "CHIN.
 PHYS.
 LETT.
 2021, 38(1), 018701" describes.